notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 Welcome to Part II in our Rust blog hacking adventure.
-In this post, we'll be learning about connecting to the database and using some very simple Diesel APIs to seed that database.
+In this post, we'll be learning about connecting to the database and using some very simple Diesel APIs to seed (add initial dummy data) that database.
 At the end of this post, we should have completed two fundamental tasks
-1. Seed database (fill with initial dummy data) with users and posts,
+1. Seed the database with users and posts,
 2. Output each post title and author to our index page.

 If you haven't checked out [Part I],